amogh-assertai/kitting_station_v2/docs/tsd/TSD_LIVE_KITTING_ACTIVITIES.md

-per-kit-per-camera master switches, neglected-part handling, operator resolution with System Error/Process Error + comment, persistent camera-lock state), a kit-advance confirmation pop-up, live propagation of kit-configuration edits to already-running activities, and a fresh-from-database "See current settings" modal are all built and driven by real events posted from the local DeepStream application.
+per-kit-per-camera master switches, neglected-part handling, operator resolution with System Error/Process Error + comment, persistent camera-lock state), a kit-advance confirmation pop-up, live propagation of both kit-configuration AND table-settings edits to already-running activities, and a fresh-from-database "See current settings" modal (now also showing the activity's Table Settings snapshot) are all built and driven by real events posted from the local DeepStream application.
 This is not a stub.
 One outstanding config-file gap remains before the confirmation pop-up can run — see "Known gaps," below.